Heckus/SubbyROV/README.md

 ### Next Steps

-The project is now transitioning from the theoretical design phase to physical construction and validation.
+The project is now transitioning from the theoretical design phase to-physical construction and validation.

 1.  **Phase 2: Assembly & System Integration**
     * Complete the full physical assembly of the aluminum frame, thrusters, and watertight enclosure.